 Choosing a course

-By looking at our course profiles you can get an idea of the modules offered on each programme.
+By looking at our course pages you can get an idea of the modules offered on each programme.

-The Unistats website can help you to compare courses at Imperial and other universities.
+The Discover Uni can help you to compare the courses we offer with other universities.

 When comparing, you should consider: